barsanuphe/endive/SPEC.md

 ## E-reader synchronization

 - [x] endive can synchronize selected epubs with a USB-mounted KOBO e-reader.
+- [x] endive can keep track of which books are exported.
 - [ ] **TBC** endive can synchronize KOBO collections, especially regarding reading progress.